This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 Heat from the TCD probe may burn your skin.
 You may be at risk for an infection if TCD is done near your eyes or open wounds.
-Talk to your caregiver if you have questions or concerns about these risks.
+Talk to your healthcare provider if you have questions or concerns about these risks.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.